mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 Research of on the design approaches in artistic archetecture studios has described them as Studio Thinking and described as 8 studio habits of mind.
 A framework was arrived at though ethnographic observation, and each of these habits was supported by teachers through stages of lecture/demonstration, hands on making, and critique/reflection.

-Too large to describe in detail but perhaps
-Take highlights...
-Importance of craft approaches for examples involves the process of learning to use the production tools, familiarising yourself with the materials and hands on reality of creating something.
+Too large to describe in detail but it is useful to look at some of the key aspects.
+These include the importance of craft approaches, the process of learning to use the production tools, familiarising yourself with the materials and hands on reality of creating something.

 ![](./Pictures/10000000000001E7000002826528E0BA8C1E0F11.jpg)